From Bloomfield: Go 5 mi. S on Hwy. 102, then 5 mi. SW on State Forest Hwy.

 The lake offers good lake trout and salmon fishing and has had some outstanding record catches.
-Maidstone Lake is one of the few lakes in Vermont where loons have reared their young in recent years.
+Maidstone Lake is a great location to view nesting loons.
 The loon loves the solitude of the northern lakes whose shores are rimmed with spruce-fir shade.
 Once common in Vermont, the loon has recently been removed from the endangered species list, but remains a species of concern.

 Maidstone was designated by the state of Vermont as a state park in 1938.
 The camp areas were wilderness, but the area around the lodge was a Civilian Conservation Corps camp.
 The CCC built many sites with fireplaces for camping, the lodge, and a picnic shelter, which are still in use today.

 The campground has 34 tent/RV sites and 37 lean-tos.
 Three of the four rest rooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There are play areas, hiking trails, and swimming beaches in the campground.
 A swimming beach and an additional rest room is available at the day use area.